Volleyball Attire: How to Dress for Volleyball Practice

 Players should always follow the guidelines set forth by their coach or team regulations.

-Some schools, programs, and clubs do not allow all types of volleyball attire to be worn during practice or matches.
+Some schools, programs, and clubs do not allow all types of clothing to be worn during practice or matches.

 Always adhere to the local regulations when planning practice attire.